mckaywrigley/chatbot-ui/README.md

 to apply the latest migrations to your live database.

+## Running HackerGPT Locally: Important Note

+The primary purpose of this GitHub repo is to show what's behind HackerGPT in order to build trust.

+You can run HackerGPT locally, but the RAG system, plugins, and more will only work with proper and complex configuration.

 ## Local Quickstart

 Follow these steps to get your own Chatbot UI instance running locally.